-CTJ anticipates its contribution to the majority of selected projects will be less than fifty thousand dollars (USD 50,000) per project.
-However, greater contributions will be considered and for exceptional proposals, CTJ will consider requests that are more than $100,000.
+CTJ anticipates its contribution to the majority of selected projects will range between $50,000 to $100,000 per project.
+However, smaller requests will be considered and for exceptional proposals, CTJ will consider requests that are more than $100,000.

 This Innovation Facility Announcement (IFA) informs potential partners about the key areas and objectives in which CTJ is seeking innovative solutions.
 The IFA seeks to engage potential partners through “Innovation Concept Notes” that propose innovative approaches to address the opportunities and constraints associated with expanding regional and international horticultural trade, improving transportation and logistics, and increasing tourism to the countries of Central Asia.
 Those eligible entities who respond to the announcement (“Responders”) may propose a range of new initiatives or their ideas for scaling up existing activities that have already demonstrated success.